A fire-breathing dragon bursts into flames during a popular Disneyland show

 No injuries were reported following the blaze Saturday night at the Southern California theme park, the Anaheim Fire Department said.

 Ryan Laux, a frequent Disneyland visitor, said fire has always been a part of the "Fantasmic!" presentation.
-But he said he knew something was awry when when flames didn't come from where they usually do.
+But he said he knew something had gone awry when flames didn't come from where they usually do.

 "The head started going on fire instead of the fire projecting out," said Laux, who lives in Los Angeles and captured the blaze on video.